wilbaker/VFSForGit/CONTRIBUTING.md

   Full exception stacks (i.e. `Exception.ToString`) provide more details than the exception message alone (`Exception.Message`) and make root causing issues easier.

-- *Do not display full exception stacks to the user*
+- *Do not display full exception stacks to users*

   Exception call stacks are not usually actionable for the user, and they can lead users to the incorrect conclusion that VFS4G has crashed.
 As mentioned above, the full exception stacks *should* be included in VFS4G logs, but they should not be displayed as part of the error message provided to the user.